-My Auntie Beth met a goal of hers on Wednesday, March 16th, as she marked her 90th birthday.
-On Thursday morning heaven gained it’s newest angel as she passed on peacefully.
+Elizabeth Bradley Peterson, my Auntie Beth met a goal of hers on Wednesday, March 16th, as she marked her 90th birthday.
+On Thursday morning heaven gained the newest angel as she passed on peacefully.

 Auntie Beth was my Grandmother Mary’s sister.
 Their father, Guy Wilbur Bradley, had migrated from North Carolina to California to set up the Bradley Brothers Ice Cream Shop in 1920 on Main Street in Walnut Creek with his brother, Ed.